structurizr/structurizr.github.io/commands/03-server/01-pricing.md

 # Pricing

-Using the Structurizr server via the [prebuilt binaries](/binaries) requires a license.
-Pricing applies to each Structurizr server installation and is based upon the number of unique users in a one-year period, irrespective of whether those users are creating/editing workspaces or viewing diagrams.
+Using the Structurizr server via our [prebuilt binaries](/binaries) requires a license.
+Pricing applies to each Structurizr server installation and is based upon the number of [unique users](/server/pricing#what-is-a-unique-user) in a one-year period, irrespective of whether those users are creating/editing workspaces or viewing diagrams.

 | Small             | Medium              | Large               | Enterprise                                  |
 |-------------------|---------------------|---------------------|---------------------------------------------|